 If it’s not mandatory, then it’s not a necessity that has a place in a budget.

-For example, if you own a house, you need house insurance and can’t opt-out.
+For example, you need house insurance and can’t opt out if you own a house.

 Life Insurance Is Affordable With PolicyMe

-The “It won’t happen to me” mentality does not put on the backburner or dismiss.
+The “It won’t happen to me” mentality does not put on the back burner or dismissed.

 Life insurance is not high on the life list as it’s something that’s not affordable with a tight budget.